Skip to content

 Wiring2_bb.png

-So here as you can see the SIM module is powered with the battery, but for the rest they are powered by the arduino plugged in the PC, you can of course power the Arduino using the battery all you have to do is add a wire between the 5V of the Source with the 5V of the Arduino.
+So here as you can see the SIM module is powered with the battery, but for the rest they are powered by the Arduino plugged in the PC, you can of course power the Arduino using the battery all you have to do is add a wire between the 5V of the Source with the 5V of the Arduino.

 Libraries